 AI powers the promise of fast delivery

 Signifyd and its customers see this first hand.
-Signifyd’s Commerce Protection Platform uses AI to automate order management while screening for fraud in milliseconds.
+Signifyd’s Commerce Protection Platform uses AI to ecommerce order automation management while screening for fraud in milliseconds.
 The same big data and machine learning technology mean Signifyd can highly automate chargeback management and determine when a customer is being honest about not receiving a package that they ordered.

 And while Bancroft noted that some retailers have been slow to act on the potential that AI brings on the back end, it’s wise to remember that AI didn’t become the go-to for marketing and merchandising overnight.

 Change takes time, especially when legacy systems and processes are involved.
 But it is unlikely that retailers are unaware of the potential for AI to improve ecommerce after the buy button.
 As Bancroft noted, the vast majority are using AI to acquire and sell to customers.
 It is more likely a matter of priorities — and possibly resources.